IgniteUI/igniteui-xplat-docs/doc/en/components/bullet-graph.md

 ## Required Modules

-The `XamBulletGraph` requires the following modules.
+The `XamBulletGraph` requires the following modules:

 ```razor
 BulletGraphModule